 Emily Blunt's 'Mary Poppins' Is As Magical And Mysterious As Ever

-When Emily Blunt landed the title role in Mary Poppins Returns, she made a conscious decision not to re-watch the 1964 version of the film, which featured Julie Andrews as the iconic nanny.
+When Emily Blunt landed the title role in Mary Poppins Returns, she made a conscious decision not to rewatch the 1964 version of the film, which featured Julie Andrews as the iconic nanny.
 Instead, Blunt dove into the books by P.L.
 Travers, from which the film had been adapted.

 "I didn't want to sort of get compromised by the details of what Julie Andrews did so beautifully," Blunt says.
 "I knew it was going to be my version of her."